zakirullin/cognitive-load/README.md

 Even though these layered architectures have accelerated an important shift from traditional database-centric applications to a somewhat infrastructure-independent approach, where the core business logic is independent of anything external, the idea is by no means novel.

 These architectures are not fundamental, they are just subjective, biased consequences of more fundamental principles.
 Why rely on those subjective interpretations?
 Follow the fundamentals instead: dependency inversion principle, isolation, single source of truth, true invariant, complexity, cognitive load and information hiding.

+## DDD
+Domain-driven design has some great points, although it is often misinterpreted.
+People say "We write code in DDD", which is a bit strange, because DDD is about problem space, not about solution space.

+Ubiquitous language, domain, bounded context, aggregate, event storming are all about problem space.
+They are meant to help us learn the insights about the domain and extract the boundaries.
+DDD enables developers, domain experts and business people to communicate effectively using a single, unified language.
+Rather than focusing on these problem space aspects of DDD, we tend to emphasise particular folder structures, services, repositories, and other solution space techniques.

+Chances are that the way we interpret DDD is likely to be unique and subjective.
+And if we build code upon this understanding, i.e., if we create a lot of extraneous cognitive load - future developers are doomed. `🤯`

 ## Learning from the Giants
 Take a look at the overarching design principles of one of the biggest tech companies: